How to Make a Budget (2025–2026 Guide)

 Why Making a Budget Actually Matters

 A budget isn’t about restriction.
 It’s about deciding where your money goes on purpose instead of wondering where it went after the fact.
+If budgeting has felt frustrating or ineffective in the past, Why Budgeting Fails for Most People explains the structural reasons budgets often break — even when effort is there.

 Without a budget, you: